sentiampc/sentialabs.github.io/_posts/2019-11-01-Crossaccount-Metrics-Forwarding.md

 d) current_time - Current time in seconds.

 e) cloudwatch_client - Boto3 client for CloudWatch which is used to fetch metrics.
-It is the Cloudwatch client of the source account in our case.
+It is the Cloudwatch client of the source account in this case.

 f) stat - The CloudWatch statistic to return.